syedhamzaalinaqvi/moovie/replit.md

 - **DOM Manipulation**: Vanilla JavaScript for interactive features
 - **Local Storage**: Potential for user preferences (implementation not visible in current code)

-Note: The application currently has no server-side components, database connections, or external API integrations beyond YouTube embeds.
-All functionality is client-side with static data.
+Note: The application is a pure frontend project with TMDB API integration for real movie data.
+No backend server required - all functionality runs client-side with external API calls handled via CORS proxy.